ManonAntigoneDauguet/FormationFS_projet3-back/README.md

 The server run on the port 3001.

 When the server is launching, you can consult the documentation of the API with [this link](http://localhost:3001/api/swagger-ui/index.html).

+## Access to uploaded pictures

+The API allows the user to save a picture on action POST "/rentals".
+This picture is saved into the folder driven by the environment variable `path.saving.picture`(by default `src/main/resources/static/pictures`)
+The API allow to return the saved picture by the `server.base-pictures-url` (by default `http://localhost:3001/pictures/`)

+With the default parameters, the pictures are saved into a static folder.
+So the API can return the information about the picture with `server.base-pictures-url` without specific endpoints.